 1. Legal Actions -- In the case of disciplinary action, such action shall not prevent the Board of Directors from filing criminal charges for the violation of law(s) of a Commonwealth/State where such activity took place.
 Nor will the disciplinary action limit or prevent the filing of Civil Suits, should such action be deemed necessary at the advice of the Conference's legal advisor.

 III.
-ASRC Group Administration Policies
+ASRC Group Administrative Policies

 A. Probationary Group – To become an ASRC Probationary Group, an organization must comply with the procedures as outlined in the ASRC Bylaws, Article III, Section 3.1.